j9chan/UserSessionAnalysis/README.md

     * We want to hold the maximum allowed file handles in the program possible.
     * This can probably be achieved using a least recently used algorithm.
         * Removes the least recently accessed file handle and replaces it with the file that was just opened.
+    * Right now FileUtils by Apache is being used to open/write/close file in disk for every single line.
+This is extremely expensive.
 * Writing fewer files to the file system.
 * More command line options for output folders, input multiple log files
+* Create hashing function

 ### Alternative Approaches
 * MapReduce
     * Works better across multiple nodes.
 Distributed system approach.
 * Indexing
     * Implement something similar to Lucene by creating a reverse index of number of paths as the key and the users that have that number of paths.
-    * Problem:
+    * Problem: Still need to store user information.
 * Use serialized HashMaps
     * Key = hashed user key, Value = Set of user paths
     * Split keys into 100 maps since hashes are evenly distributed
     * Max number of maps in memory possible.
 Once some memory limit is reached, serialize least recently used and write to memory.
-    * Problem: If number of paths for a group of users is too large to fit in hash this won't work.
+    * Problem: If number of paths for a group of users is too large to fit in hashtable on memory this won't work.